jamesmontemagno/CurrentActivityPlugin/README.md

+This plugin is deprecated.
+The functionality is now available as part of the [Xamarin Essentials Platform class](https://github.com/xamarin/Essentials/blob/main/Xamarin.Essentials/Platform/Platform.android.cs).

 # Current Activity Plugin for Xamarin.Android

 This plugin gives developers and library creators easy access to an Android Application’s current Activity that is being displayed.

-Want to read about the creation, check out my [in-depth blog post](http://motzcod.es/post/133609925342/access-the-current-android-activity-from-anywhere).
+~~Want to read about the creation, check out my [in-depth blog post](http://motzcod.es/post/133609925342/access-the-current-android-activity-from-anywhere).~~

 ## Setup